“How nice it is to do nothing and afterwards to take a rest” Dutch proverb

 True, I admit that retirement has its benefits.
-“Dismiss the old horse in good time lest he fail in the list and make spectators laugh,” said Horace.
-Few men are able to make a graceful exit at the appropriate time.
-Most fail miserably because they retire either too early or too late.
+“To dismiss the old horse in good time lest he fail in the list and make spectators laugh is no small matter,” said Horace.
+Only a few men are able to make a graceful exit at the appropriate time, but most fail miserably because they retire either too early or too late.

 Still, its dangers are not to be dismissed.
 It can be a recipe for becoming aged before one is old.
 Millions of people long for immortality but don’t know what to do with themselves on a rainy Sunday afternoon.
 Boredom is an overall experience for many elderly people who never learned in their youth to live a life of great meaning and now consider themselves too old to find one.

-We need to become aware of the chance for rebirth that accompanies retirement.
-We will be able to throw off the shackles of boredom, which so many of us encounter while at work making money to stay alive.
+We need to become aware of the chance for rebirth which accompanies retirement.
+We will be able to throw off the shackles of boredom which so many of us encounter while at work making money to stay alive.
 Retirement offers countless opportunities for spiritual growth.
 In no way should our free time be filled simply with entertainment or even hobbies.
 These have their place, but they should never become the focus of our new lives.
-Retirement offers the rare opportunity to really get to work; to stop being the regular guy; to become someone special.
-It is a time for new visions and new dreams.
-It is a period when we can attain lofty values, try and achieve midot tovot (sublime characteristics).
-We are by now rich in perspective, aware of the pitfalls of failure, and we have insights that we missed in our youth.
-Above all, we now have the time to train in undoing the follies that have become habit throughout our lives.
-“Nothing gives rest but the sincere search for truth.”
-(2)
+Retirement offers the rare opportunity to really get to work, to stop being the regular guy, to become someone special.
+It is a time for a new vision and new dreams.
+It is a time when we are able to attain lofty values, to try and achieve “middoth tovoth”, sublime characteristics.
+We are by now rich in perspective, aware of the pitfalls of failure, and we have insights which we missed in our youth.
+Above all, we now have the time to train in undoing the follies which have become habit through our entire lives.
+“Nothing gives rest but the sincere search for truth,” said Pascal.

-Suddenly, we have time to pray with more kavanah, to go to synagogue without having to rush or feel fatigued.
+Suddenly, we have time to pray with more kavanah, we have time to go to synagogue without having to rush or feel fatigued.
 We can study Torah to our heart’s content.
-We are given the opportunity to learn the art of true spiritual living and have ample time to do chesed (kindness) with our fellow human beings.
+We are given the opportunity to learn the art of true spiritual living and have ample time to do chesed, kindness, with our fellow men.

 We were handicapped, but are no longer.
-Until now, we drove around in our mental wheelchairs, which glued us to our daily boredom.
-Now we can get up, stand on our own two feet and actually walk.
+Until now we drove around in our mental wheelchairs which glued us to our daily boredom.
+Now we can get up, stand on or own feet and actually walk.
 We are no longer losing time, but rather gaining it.
-We have the opportunity to enjoy and make use of every second that is given to us.
+We have the opportunity to enjoy and make use of every second which is given to us.
 We are no longer “walking to”; our walk is one of celebration.
-Every step we take is the goal itself, instead of rushing to a place and taking no notice of where we are going or what we see along the way.
+Every step we take is the goal itself, instead of rushing to a place taking no notice of where we are going or what we see along the way.
 We can stop “wasting” our time because we have lots of it.
 It is a time when we don’t have to prove ourselves in the spectacle of human endeavors.
 We are in a state of being and becoming.
 The many pressing demands from without have diminished and we can therefore tend to our spiritual demands from within.

-But all of this requires re-education.
-We must break away from dogmatic attitudes, which dictate that people in their old age are educationally dead, unmovable and too tired to create a revolution in themselves.
+But all this requires re-education.
+We must break away from the dogmatic attitude which dictates that man in his old age is educationally dead, unmovable and too tired to create a revolution in him or herself.
 The reverse is true.
-With all their years of experience they are able to cash in as never before.
+With all his years of experience he is able to cash in as he never could before.
 Nothing is more dangerous to retirement than retiring.

 All in all, retirement is a once-in-a-lifetime chance to start living.
 So, spread the word and live accordingly!